signed/maexchen/client/coffee-script-simple-bot/README.md

 Options:
 	-h, --help                     output usage information
 	-V, --version                  output the version number
-	-H, --host <host name>         name or IP of the server -p, --port <port number>       port the server is listening at -n, --name <client name>       client's used to register -b, --localAddress <address>   local address to bind the client's socket -P, --localPort <port number>  local port to bind the client's socket
+	-H, --host <host name>         name or IP of the server, defaults to '127.0.0.1' -P, --port <port number>       port the server is listening at, defaults to '9000' -n, --name <client name>       client's name used to register, defaults to 'CoffeeScript-SimpleBot' -b, --localAddress <address>   local address to bind the client's socket, defaults to '' -p, --localPort <port number>  local port to bind the client's socket, defaults to '9001'
 ```

 ## API